Healaugh, Selby: Governance

-The village lies within the Selby & Ainsty Parliamentary constituency.
-It is also within the Escrick Electoral Division of the North Yorkshire County Council and the Appleton Roebuck Ward of Selby District Council.
+The village was historically in the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 The civil parish is a joint parish with nearby Catterton.
 The joint Parish council has five members, four of which represent the village.

+The village lies within the Wetherby and Easingwold Parliamentary constituency.